chebee7i/twitter/README.md

 -------

 -   *data* : Holds scripts for collecting tweet data from Twitter.
+-   *info* : Holds links and other pieces of information relevant to project.
+-   *scripts* : Holds scripts that use the data and `twitterproj` library.
 -   *twitterproj* : The Python "library" that should be added to your site-packages.
 Various scripts will expect the following code to
     succeed: `import twitterproj`.